 Dublin: A Year in Words is a celebration of what is happening in ‘the now’, supporting our living poets instead of drawing from the past.

 This project is kindly supported by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs.

 Dublin: A Year in Words was curated by Linda Devlin and Stephen James Smith and filmed by Design for Life.

-January’s poem is ‘Grangegorman’ by Hazel Hogan, which was filmed in Oxfam Books.
+February’s poem is ‘Story Buddleia’ by Ophelia McCabe, which was filmed in Hodges Figgis.

 Ophelia McCabe began hitting the stage as a HipHop MC in 2002 and later teamed up with Dennis Cassidy to form both Ophelia & Redsquare, and MixtapesFromTheUnderground (MTFU).
 Ophelia threads the boards as often as possible and has supported acts such as Pete Rock, Ice Cube, De La Soul, Pharaohe Monch, Saul Williams, Maverick Sabre and Damien Dempsey.